 After breakfast, continue to Granada by private minibus (approximately 3-4 hours).
 Along the way you will take in views of Andalucia’s rich and diverse landscapes.
 In Spring, you may still see snow on the peaks of the Sierra Nevada mountain range in the distance as you approach Granada.
 Arrive in the city and walk through the historic Christian cathedral district to witness the Moorish influence first-hand.
 In the afternoon, there is the option to visit Granada Cathedral and the Royal Chapel (which contains the tombs of Queen Isabel and King Ferdinand from the early 16th century).
 Alternatively, you can wander through the Alcaiceria (old silk market area).
 In the afternoon you will be taking part in an exclusive local produce tasting taking place in a small, family run delicatessen.
 Try local Iberian ham, different types of cheeses, jam, olive oil and other gourmet products from around Spain, including some wine.
 In the evening, you may want to go out on a tapas tour of the city, through some of Granada’s lively squares beneath the Alhambra Palace.
 Granada does this style of food like no other city in Spain.
 Alternatively, head to one of the small flamenco taverns around the city and see how the art form here differs from Seville's version.

-Today, visit Alhambra Palace, either in the morning or in the afternoon (depending on the time slot we managed to secure).
-Discover this 11th-century marvel and its dominating red fortress towers, palace decor, architectural styles and magnificent gardens.
+Today make a visit to Granada's impressive Alhambra Palace.
+An entrance ticket and a guided tour is included in the trip and grants you the visit of the Palace and the Gardens.
+Discover this 11th-century marvel and its dominating red fortress towers, palace decor, architectural styles, and magnificent gardens.
 It's all set against the backdrop of the Sierra Nevada mountains.
 With fountains, impeccably maintained hedges and pools, centuries-old defensive walls, turrets, and views overlooking Granada, this renowned palace will not disappoint.
-After lunch, your leader will take you deeper into Granada’s Moorish Albaicin quarter and to the area of traditional tea houses.
+Make sure you allow enough time as the Alhambra is made up of three parts: the Alcazaba, the 11th-century Muslim wing which features spectacular views from its towers; the Palacio Nazaries, the centre of the complex; and Generalife, the summer palace of the sultans.
+After your visit ask your leader to take you deeper into Granada’s Moorish Albaicin quarter and to the area of traditional tea houses.
 The view from this area across to the Alhambra Palace is not to be missed.
-Tonight, perhaps meet up again with the group for dinner, looking back on your Andalucian experiences.
+Tonight, perhaps meet up again with the group for dinner.

 There are no activities planned for today, so you are free to leave your accommodation at any time.
 If you would like to stay on in Granada, we don’t blame you!
 Additional accommodation can be arranged when you book (subject to availability).
 Granada also has flight, rail and bus connections to major Spanish cities and other European hubs.